We’re coming at schooling and education from the wrong direction.

 Get Rid of the Subject Hierarchy

 The subject hierarchy already creates a lot of problems.
 Currently, in schools, we spend more time focusing on STEM subjects because they’re the “most profitable,” and we push subjects when they have “more jobs” available.
-Though STEM is on top right now, these topics will change as we progress through life, especially as capitalism highlights the new “more important” subjects.
+Though STEM is on top right now, these topics will change as we progress through life, especially as capitalism highlights the new “more important” (or more lucrative) subjects.

-And, really, it positions education as a “means to access wealth,” essentially saying that we should be educating people to be workers.
+Really, it positions education as a “means to access wealth,” essentially saying that we should be educating people to be workers.
 It’s removed the idea of learning something for the sake of learning it, for the sake of enjoying the process.

-This is also tied in the way we discuss education; we conflate education with school all the time, even though they’re not the same thing.
+We conflate education with school all the time, even though they’re not the same thing.
 Education is a process of acquiring knowledge and learning; schools are places where a specific (often capitalist, colonialist, and imperialist) education happens.
 We really need to decouple these ideas.

 Reclaim Homeschooling from the Right

 A lot of liberals and leftists tend to look down at homeschooling as being for “religious fanatics” and those who “don’t want their child indoctrinated in liberal ideology,” and it’s largely because that’s the narrative that a lot of people use when discussing homeschooling.
 In fact, the hyper-religious, conspiracy-minded, anti-vaccination families are the first people many think of when they hear the word “homeschooling.”